bjelke/tubular-bells/README.md

 ## Overall Architecture
 This project was developed in Unity, so a lot of the structure was determined by the editor.
 The TubularBells scene has our  game objects and scripts acting together to run during play.

+The GenerateChimes script is attached to the "CylinderHolder" object, and it creates chime game objects from cylinders using measurements we took from real chimes, and attaches all the necessary assets to each chime, such as SoundClip objects for each note, different materials, colliders, instances of our BellCollider script, and particle generators.

+Each chime has its own instance of BellCollider, which handles intersections between hammers and controllers with the chimes.
+It also keeps track of chime groupings and the group markers for each chime.
+The BellCollider script has three static ArrayLists to keep track of the chimes in each group, and when a group marker is hit it plays the SoundClip of every chime in the list and triggers the visual particle effect in the group's color, if effect is enabled.

+The SelectionState script manages the rendering models and button input for the controller that can be changed into a hammer.
+It is referenced in BellCollider to know what effects certain collisions should have.

 ## Important Performance Issues
 Poor tracking the headset and controllers in the corners of the cave / HTC camera range can cause disorientation and dizziness in some users.